National Trust for Local News

 The National Trust for Local News is a nonprofit organization and public charity founded in 2021 to acquire and continue the operations of local newspapers.
 As of 2025, it has established subsidiary trusts in the U.S. states of Colorado, Maine, and Georgia, through which it owns about 60 newspapers.
-The organization is a 501(c)(3) organization and is based in Englewood, Colorado.
+In September 2026, the trust expanded into Vermont where it now owns five newspapers.
+The organization is a 501(c)(3) organization based in Englewood, Colorado.